 Specialty & Ratings

 The FAA specifies two distinctions for aircraft mechanics.
-The first group consists of those who hold an airframe rating, enabling them to work on the external parts of an aircraft, while the second group comprises those who hold a powerplant rating, allowing them to work on the engine and internal components of an aircraft.
+The first group comprises those with an airframe rating, which allows them to work on an aircraft’s external parts.
+In contrast, the second group comprises those who hold a powerplant rating, which allows them to work on an aircraft’s engine and internal components.

 Candidates may enroll in programs that focus on just one aspect of these specialty areas or combine both.
 Below, we discuss the certification requirements for candidates pursuing these ratings.